9 Common Scams in Colombia: How to Avoid Being Conned

 Colombian money Photo © iStock/David_Guanga

-Colombia is synonymous with news of drugs, kidnappings and murders.
+Colombia has a reputation for drugs, kidnappings and murders.
 But ask any traveler who has traveled through this incredible country recently and they’ll tell you there’s nothing to worry about – as long as you go in there prepared and keep your wits about you.

 Travel scams are performed by cunning locals all around the world, and in Colombia there are a few scams to watch out for.